Carlos Vega: History

-Carlos Vega was born in Cuba on December 7, 1956 and grew up in Los Angeles, California with his parents and had one older sister, Sue.
+Carlos Vega was born in Cuba on December 7, 1956 and grew up in Los Angeles, California with his parents and older sister, Sue.
 He attended Eagle Rock High School in a suburb of Los Angeles.
 He knew Grant High School students and collaborated with such future artists as Michael Landau, Jeff Porcaro, and Steve Lukather.

 Vega co-formed his first band, Karizma, in 1975 with Michael Landau, David Garfield, Lenny Castro, and Jimmy Johnson.

 Vega performed with a wide variety of musicians across many genres, including a 13-year collaboration with James Taylor (featured on Live, Hourglass, Never Die Young, and New Moon Shine) and on Olivia Newton-John's double platinum album, Physical.
 He performed on the soundtrack for the film Grease.

-As a musician, Vega was a major influence on Jeff Porcaro, another outstanding Los Angeles studio musician and drummer for Toto.
+Vega influenced drummer Jeff Porcaro, who was a Los Angeles-based studio musician and drummer for Toto.

 During a break from a James Taylor tour, on April 7, 1998, Vega died of a self-inflicted gunshot wound.
 While most media reports stated that he died at home, it has also been written that his body was found on a deserted road overlooking Los Angeles.

-Since his death, there have been annual Carlos Vega Memorial Birthday Concerts, featuring drumming greats like Steve Ferrone and John Robinson.
+Since his death, there have been annual Carlos Vega Memorial Birthday Concerts, featuring drummers such as Steve Ferrone and John Robinson.